top of page

 Pat Lando

-Pat received this award for for his tireless efforts to forge
+Pat received this award for his tireless efforts to forge

 regulatory pathways for the beneficial use of urine.
 Pat is the Executive Director of ReCode, a nonprofit organization that creates sustainable and equitable building code and policy solutions for water, sanitation and nutrient recovery systems.
 Intentionally collaborative, his leadership finds solutions by convening regulators, technical experts, community leaders, legislators and impacted communities.
 Pat is the co-chair of the National Gold Ribbon Commission for Urine Reuse, and in 2021 he joined the People’s Water Project steering committee to help the coalition draft national water and sanitation related policies.